Center for Veterinary Medicine: History

 In 1953, a Veterinary Medical Branch of the FDA was created within the Bureau of Medicine.
 A separate Bureau of Veterinary Medicine (BVM) was established in 1965.
 At this time, the BVM included a Division of Veterinary Medical Review, Division of Veterinary New Drugs, and a Division of Veterinary Research.
 In 1970, the Division of Compliance and Division of Nutritional Sciences were added.
 The Bureau underwent reorganization in 1976 and in 1984, it was renamed the Center for Veterinary Medicine.

 Dr. Steven Solomon, DVM became the Director of the Center in 2017.
-He received his Doctor of Veterinary Medicine (DVM) degree from The Ohio State University and a Master's in Public Health from Johns Hopkins University.
+He received his Doctor of Veterinary Medicine (DVM) degree from Ohio State University and a Master's in Public Health from Johns Hopkins University.
 He succeeded Tracey Forfa, who had been acting director for a few months.
 The previous director was Dr. Bernadette Dunham; she served as Director from 2008 to 2016.

 Mission and vision

 The mission of the center is "protecting human and animal health" and the vision of the organization is "Excellence.
 Innovation.
 Leadership."
 The organization works across multiple disciplines to promote public health.